lainio/err2/README.md

 - 0.8.11 Remove deprecations, new *global* err values and `try.IsXX` functions, more documentation.
-- 0.8.12 New super **Handle** for most of the use cases to simplify the API, restructuring internal pkgs, **deferred handlers are 2x faster now**, new documentation and tests, etc.
+- 0.8.12 New super **Handle** for most of the use cases to simplify the API, restructuring internal pkgs, **deferred error handlers are 2x faster now**, new documentation and tests, etc.